OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 For more information about how to reconfigure the Ethernet Subsystem please refer to the [Ethernet Subsystem Intel FPGA IP].

-**Table 11-1: Ethernet Configurations for example OFS FIMs for Agilex FPGAs**
+**Table 11-1: Ethernet Configurations for example OFS FIMs for Intel Agilex 7 FPGAs**

 | Configuration/Mode                            | Base Fim                          |
 | --------------------------------------------- | --------------------------------- |